webtranslateit/webtranslateit/README.md

 Fetch the latest translations for all the languages defined in Web Translate It’s interface.
 It takes the locale name as a parameter

-    rake trans:send[fr_FR]
+    rake trans:upload[fr_FR]

-Updates the latest translations for all your files in a specific locale defined in Web Translate It’s interface.
+Upload to Web Translate It your files in a specific locale defined in Web Translate It’s interface.

     rake trans:config